MJx0/iOS_UE4Dumper/README.md

 ```
 ## Adding a new game to the Dumper
 Follow the prototype in Tweak/src/Core/GameProfiles<br/>
-You can also use the provided patterns to find GUObjectArray, GNames and FNamePoolData.
+You can also use the provided patterns to find GUObjectArray, GNames or NamePoolData.

 ## Credits & Thanks